| 1. | Introduction to C++ |

 }

-Therefore the line with arguments of functions is copied to the very beginning of the block of the code and the arguments are initialized with the values provided in the function call.
+Therefore the line with parameters of functions is copied to the very beginning of the block of the code and the parameters are initialized with the values provided in the function call.

-We could have placed int& x in the argument line of the function.
+We could have placed int& x in the parameter line of the function.
 The same rule of replacement from previous section would apply in this situation.

 #include<iostream>